ivansible/asterisk/roles/ast-providers/README.md

     language: en
 Language for sound prompts.
 Optional with default `ast_default_language`.

-    active: yes
+    active: true
-If this boolean is `no`, provider will be excluded from configuration.
+If this boolean is `false`, provider will be excluded from configuration.

 ## Tags